Teen Treatment Programs Helping Teens Struggling with Depression

 If left untreated, depression in teenagers can lead to serious and grave consequences.
 The most common and well-known form of treatment is therapy.
 There are numerous therapy options available.

 Solstice East takes a therapeutic-based approach in treating teenage depression.
-Our first goal is gaining trust and building a relationship with the patient.
+As one of the leading residential treatment programs for teenage depression, our first goal is gaining trust and building a relationship with the patient.

 Treatment options include: